futoin/specs/draft/ftn7_iface_invoker_concept.md

     * Alias interface name with another name
     * *name* - as provided in register()
     * *alias* - register alias for *name*

+Advanced CCM extensions:

+1. boolean initRegFromCache( AsyncSteps as, cache_l1_endpoint )
+    * *cache_l1_endpoint* - end-point URL for Cache L1
+    * returns true, if successfully initialized from cache (no need to register interfaces)
+    * Note: Cache L1 needs to be registered first
+1. void cacheReg()
+    * call after all registrations are done to cache them

 ### 2.1.1.
 Unique interface name in CCM instance (*name*)